cosmos/sdk-tutorials/academy/ibc/ibc-token-lifecycle.md

 <!-- TODO: insert flow diagram --->

 <HighlightBox type="info">
-An oracle is a regular account that can send transactions to commit information to a blockchain.
+In blockchain terminology, an oracle is a regular account that can send transactions to commit information to a blockchain.
 Oracles are usually granted special permission in blockchain systems.
 For example, they may be the only entity that can inject a price quote from an external source.
 Oracles are usually rely on automated processes.
 They are a solution to the challenge of working with external information in blockchain applications.

 Token bridges and IBC relays are oracle-like in nature.
 They inform blockchains about important development on other chains.
 </HighlightBox>